rothej/rothej-portfolio/_posts/2025-09-26-setting-up-a-wireguard-vpn-client-on-linux.md

 sudo apt install wireguard resolvconf
 ```

-Once that is done, generate WireGuard keys (these are different than SSH keys - the former are needed to access the WireGuard server at all for configuration):
+Once that is done, generate WireGuard keys (these are different than SSH keys - the former are needed to access the WireGuard server for configuration):

 ```bash
 cd /etc/wireguard